gruntwork-io/docs/docs/reference/services/landing-zone/gruntwork-access.md

 ---
+type: "service"
+name: "Gruntwork Access"
+description: "Grant the Gruntwork team access to one of your AWS accounts so we can deploy a Reference Architecture for you or help with troubleshooting!"
+category: "remote-access"
+cloud: "aws"
+tags: ["reference-architecture","troubleshooting"]
+license: "gruntwork"
+built-with: "terraform"
-title: Gruntwork Access
+title: "Gruntwork Access"
 hide_title: true
-type: service
-name: Gruntwork Access
-description: Grant the Gruntwork team access to one of your AWS accounts so we can deploy a Reference Architecture for you or help with troubleshooting!
-category: remote-access
-cloud: aws
-tags: ["reference-architecture", "troubleshooting"]
-license: gruntwork
-built-with: terraform
 ---

 import Tabs from '@theme/Tabs';